Navigational guideline for ships - Handling the salvage of another ship

 Weather and sea conditions during the salvage operation;

-Any other matters important for the settlement of the salvage.
+Any other matters necessary for the settlement of the salvage.

 Necessary Documents